khoj-ai/khoj/docs/telemetry.md

 # Telemetry

-We collect some high level, anonymized metadata about usage of Khoj and send it to Posthog.
+We collect some high level, anonymized metadata about usage of Khoj.
 This includes:
 - Client (Web, Emacs, Obsidian)
 - API usage (Search, Chat)
 - Configured content types (Github, Org, etc)
+- Request metadata (e.g., host, referrer)

-We don't send any personal information or any information about your content.
-We only send the above metadata, as well as some basic request metadata (e.g., host, referrer).
+We don't send any personal information or any information from/about your content.
+We only send the above metadata.
 This helps us prioritize feature development and understand how people are using Khoj.
 Don't just take our word for it -- you can see [the code here](https://github.com/khoj-ai/khoj/tree/master/src/telemetry).

 ## Disable Telemetry